 Through split testing two versions of the inital assessment screens we found that over use of iconography led to slower response rates when trying to perform actions or search for specific content.
 Additionally, there was still uncertainty in which order to take individual health checks and difficulty when navigating certain areas of the site.

 Following further iterations and testing, users demonstrated a much clearer understanding when using the platform.
-This was the result of previous feedback which included simplifying copy, reducing unnecessary visual elements and establishing an uncomplicated user flow.
+This was the result of previous feedback which included simplifying copy, reducing unnecessary visual elements and defining a clearer journey.

 Having a validated prototype was now the basis of producing interfaces for all functionality within the platform.
-I worked closely with our product manager and engineering team to provide detailed breakdowns of interactions and components which I then documented within our internal design system.
+I worked in tandem with our engineering team to provide detailed breakdowns of interactions and components which was then documented within our internal design system.